hrishioa/hrishioa.github.io/_posts/2019-12-08-macgyvering-a-li-ion-charger.md

 ![Supply Voltage]({{site.url}}/assets/img/LiIonCharger/supplyvoltage.jpg)

-([I've since discovered](link to youtube comment) that the inaccuracy is partly due to temperature, and that the module has a little calibration mode you can use to get better output.
+([I've since discovered (top comment here)](https://www.youtube.com/watch?v=Cw2AjcczHg4)) that the inaccuracy is partly due to temperature, and that the module has a little calibration mode you can use to get better output.
 Awesome!)

 And we're away!